How to Decide between a CFA® Charter ...

 This article will give an overview of some of the most coveted certifications offered by the below professional bodies:

-CFA exams are offered in three levels (Level I, Level II, and Level III).
-Upon completion of the three CFA level exams and having demonstrated working experience of a minimum of three years, an individual gets awarded the CFA charter and thus becomes a Chartered Financial Analyst.
+CFA® exams are offered in three levels (Level I, Level II, and Level III).
+Upon completion of the three levels of the CFA® exam and having demonstrated working experience of a minimum of three years, an individual gets awarded the CFA® charter and thus becomes a Chartered Financial Analyst®.

-A candidate needs to have either completed university training or in their final year of university training for him/her to qualify for CFA level 1 registration.
+A candidate needs to have either completed university training or in their final year of university training for him/her to qualify for level I of the CFA® exam registration.

-CFA Level 2 can only be registered for upon attempting and passing CFA Level 1.
+Level II of the CFA® exam can only be registered for upon attempting and passing Level I of the CFA® exam.

-CFA Level 3 equally requires a candidate to have sat and passed CFA Level 2.
+Level III of the CFA® exam equally requires a candidate to have sat and passed Level II of the CFA® exam.

-To pursue CFA, a one-time enrollment fee of USD 450 is needed.
-Thereafter, a registration fee of USD 700 will be needed for each of the CFA levels for early registration, USD 1000 for mid registration and USD 1450 for late registration.
+To pursue the CFA® designation, a one-time enrollment fee of USD 450 is needed.
+Thereafter, a registration fee of USD 700 will be needed for each of the CFA® exam levels for early registration, USD 1000 for mid registration and USD 1450 for late registration.

-To ensure that exam costs do not discourage potential candidates from pursuing CFA, the Institute offers a number of scholarships to needy and qualified candidates as discussed in one of our earlier articles.
+To ensure that exam costs do not discourage potential candidates from pursuing the CFA® designation, the Institute offers a number of scholarships to needy and qualified candidates as discussed in one of our earlier articles.

-The CFA Level 1 exam is offered twice a year – in June and in December.
-CFA Level 2 and 3 are offered once a year – on the first weekend of June of every year – in test centers located all over the world.
+The Level I of the CFA® exam is offered twice a year – in June and in December.
+Levels 2 and 3 are offered once a year – on the first weekend of June of every year – in test centers located all over the world.

-Statistics from the most recent CFA exams held showed that out of the candidates who attempted CFA exams, 41% of those who sat for CFA Level 1 passed, 44% of the candidates who sat CFA Level 2 exams passed and 56% of those who sat for CFA level 3 passed.
+Statistics from the most recent CFA® exams held showed that out of the candidates who attempted the exams, 41% of those who sat for CFA® Level 1 passed, 44% of the candidates who sat CFA® Level 2 exams passed and 56% of those who sat for CFA® level 3 passed.

 Among the exams offered by the Global Association of Risk Professionals (GARP) is Financial Risk Management Exams (FRM).
 Founded in 1996 and headquartered in New Jersey in the United States of America, the Global Association of Risk Managers is an internationally recognized organization whose main agenda is to prepare individuals to become risk managers in different organizations, firms, and companies.